cabarius/ToyBox/ToyBox/README.txt

     Search 'n Pick: 75 ways to view, add, remove blueprints plus a fun global teleportation feature Quest Resolution: 1

+Ver 1.3.8
+    (Vikash) Fixed Respec Code, Can now Respec companions even if they are not in party.
 Ver 1.3.7
     You can now add key binds to cheat buttons like "Rest All", "Full Bufs", "Reroll Perception", etc HotKeys now recognize shift, alt, ctrl, alt and command key combos